JenniferSieber/female-vocalists-api/README.md

 # female-vocalists-api

 Work in Process
-Dependencies After forking repo use npm install to install dependencies.
+Dependencies After forking repo: use npm install to install dependencies.

-How It's Made: Tech used: HTML, JavaScript, Node
+Tech used: HTML, JavaScript, Node.js

-Using JavaScript, Express, and Node.js to serve various information about female vocalists in JSON format.
+Using JavaScript, Express, Cors and Node.js to serve various information about female vocalists in JSON format.